 - Failing to follow a visitation schedule

 Ultimately, parental alienation is a form of child abuse that the court will seriously consider when making a child custody determination.
-The best way to protect your parental rights is to work with our dedicated family law attorneys.
+The best way to protect your parental rights is to work with our dedicated family law divorce lawyer.

 At Cohen Family Law, we truly understand the lasting repercussions that parental alienation will have on your relationship with your child.
 When you become our client, we will provide you with knowledge and emotional support as we work to restore order to your family.